-We will prioritise requests for advice from new businesses and Home/Primary Authority businesses.
+In dealing with any requests for advice we will prioritise requests for advice from new businesses, Primary Authority businesses and Trusted Traders.

 The Service reviews all information and advice it provides to consumers and businesses on an annual basis.
 This is with a view to signposting customers to the most appropriate source of online information available to enable self-service and assisted service.
-This work will continue in 2017-18.